-The present study seeks to examine the origins and development of the dying and rising god mythologem among the Western-Asian cultures of the second millennium BCE.
-Ever since James Frazer reviewed this mythologem in the late 19th and early 20th centuries CE, relaying prominently on writings from the Hellenistic and Roman period and only a few epigraphic texts, it has been repeatedly surveyed by many other scholars.
-The most recent comprehensive study was published in 2001 by Mettinger, who re-examined the extant findings, as well as the discussions relating them; but eventually focused mainly on the presence of this mythologem in Phoenician cultures of the late first millennium BCE and the first centuries CE.
-The present study, while accepting Mettinger’s conclusions regarding the first millennia, rather attempts to deepen the examination of the findings from the second millennium BCE in order to outline the origin of this mythologem and the paths in which it spread among the Western-Asian cultures ,until it was one of the most prevalent motifs in the writings of later periods.
+The present study seeks to examine the origins and development of the dying-and-rising-god mythologem among Western Asian cultures of the second millennium BCE.
+Since James Frazer explored this mythologem in the late 19th and early 20th century CE, relying prominently on writings from the Hellenistic and Roman period and only on a few epigraphic texts, the topic has been repeatedly surveyed by many other scholars.
+The most recent comprehensive study, published in 2001 by Mettinger, reviewed extant findings as well as related discussions on this topic, but predominantly focused on the presence of this mythologem in Phoenician cultures of the late first millennium BCE and the first centuries CE.
+The present study, while accepting Mettinger’s conclusions regarding the first millennium, delves deeper into the examination of findings from the second millennium BCE and outlines the origin of this mythologem and the paths in which it spread among Western Asian cultures until it became one of the most prevalent themes in the writings of later periods.

-During the century between the publications of Frazer's research and Mettinger's one, numerous new finds were discovered in the soils of the Near Eastern region – some of them were composed by cultures whose existence could not be even assumed by Frazer.
-Correspondingly, the definition of the mythologem of the dying and rising gods has often been changed.
-Frazer himself, who, as implied above, relying almost exclusively on the Hellenistic and Roman literature of the pagans and the Church Fathers against the pagans, defined the mythologem in question, as the following:…
+During the century between the publications of Frazer's and Mettinger’s research, numerous finds were excavated in the Near Eastern region – some of these originating from cultures whose existence Frazer could not even have conceived of.
+Correspondingly, the definition of the mythologem of dying and rising gods has changed frequently over time.
+Frazer himself, who, as stated above, relied almost exclusively on Hellenistic and Roman pagan literature and the literature of the church fathers in opposition to pagan beliefs, defined the mythologem in question as follows:…

-The four main points of Frazer’s definition for the dying and rising gods were recently summarized efficiency by Smith.
-The include: “[1] the divine status of the figures; [2] their death and their return to life; [3] a correspondence of this thematic cycle to the seasonal cycle; and [4] a series of rituals which provides a cultic context for the recitation of the former and corresponds to the latter”.
+The four main points of Frazer’s definition of the dying and rising gods were recently efficiently summarized by Smith as follows: “[1] the divine status of the figures; [2] their death and their return to life; [3] a correspondence of this thematic cycle to the seasonal cycle; and [4] a series of rituals which provides a cultic context for the recitation of the former and corresponds to the latter.”